Grocery Application Research

 Research Goals

-• Identify unmet needs in the grocery shopping process.
+• Identify unmet needs in the grocery shopping journey

-• Explore how users prepare, plan, and shop for groceries at home and in-store.
+• Explore how people prepare, plan, and shop

 Methodology